Jonathan2251/lbd/source/about.rst

 Motivation
 -----------

-My intention for writing this book is that I am curious about what a simple and robotic CPU ISA and SW toolchains of llvm based can be.
+My intention in writing this book stems from my curiosity about how a simple
+and robotic CPU ISA, along with an LLVM-based software toolchain, can be
+designed and implemented.

-.. table:: Number of lines around in source code (include space-line and comments) for Cpu0
+.. table:: Number of lines in source code (including spaces and comments) for Cpu0

   ======================  ===============
   Components              Number of lines